Store Mapping

 }

-As you can see, the mapped store fits perfectly to the desired (yet a little artificial) requirements for the UI: There is no mapping inside the UI, nor are there any custom handler or data-flows in the store.
+As you can see, the mapped store fits perfectly to the desired (yet a little artificial) requirements for the UI: There is no mapping inside the UI, nor are there any custom handlers or data-flows in the store.

 Essentials